Frequently Asked Questions

 An Environmental Assessment (EA) is a concise public document that provides sufficient evidence and analysis for determining whether to prepare an Environmental Impact Statement (EIS) or a Finding of No Significant Impact (FONSI).
 The purpose of an EA level of review is to determine whether a proposed action has the potential to significantly affect the human environment.
 If none of the potential impacts assessed in the EA are determined to be significant, the responsible FAA official prepares a FONSI, which briefly presents, in writing, the reasons why an action, not otherwise categorically excluded, would not have a significant impact on the human environment.

-EIS is an acronym for Environmental Impact Statement.
-An EIS is a clear, concise, and appropriately detailed document that provides the agency decision makers and the public with a full and fair discussion of the significant environmental impacts of the Proposed Action and reasonable alternatives.
+An Environmental Impact Statement (EIS) is a clear, concise, and appropriately detailed document that provides the agency decision makers and the public with a full and fair discussion of the significant environmental impacts of the Proposed Action and reasonable alternatives.

 An EIS is a detailed written statement required under NEPA when one or more environmental impacts would be significant and mitigation measures cannot reduce the impact(s) below significant levels.
 Direct, indirect, and cumulative impacts must be considered when determining significance.
 Visit the Best Practices for Environmental Impact Statement (EIS) Management page to learn more.